nickmachairas/edafos/docs/soil/stresses.rst

          "Effective Stress: {:0.3f}".format(total, pore, effective))

-|

-You can also create a stress distribution plot:
+You can also create a stress distribution plot as shown in :numref:`soilstresses_caseC_auto`.

 .. plot::
+   :nofigs:

    import numpy as np
    import matplotlib.pyplot as plt